-Job prospects in this career area are still looking promising, especially for highly qualified scientists and technicians, as the use of new technologies and products continues to grow.
+Job prospects in this career area still look promising, especially for highly qualified scientists and technicians, as the use of new technologies and products continues to grow.

-Of those, Chemistry graduates were more likely to find work as science professionals, while Maths graduates found work primarily in business, HR and finance roles.
+Of those, Chemistry graduates were more likely to find work as science professionals (30.4%), while Maths graduates found work primarily in business, HR and finance roles.

 While science and mathematics graduates seem to have slightly lower employment rates across the overall subject spectrum, they are much more likely to take up further study or training, compared to other graduates: Biology 20.3%; Chemistry 22%; Physical and geographical sciences 15%; Physics 24.1%; and Mathematics 13.5%.

 In Scotland, the life sciences and biotech sector aims to continue to grow biotechnology related turnover to £8 billion by 2025.